-The Government should control drinking shops, public women, gamblers and keepers of gaming houses, pimps, actors and other such people.
-While the Government must ceaselessly foster righteousness and look after the moral welfare of its wards, it is not to aim at uniformity of law and custom.
-The Mahâbhârata expressly forbids the king to exterminate the special customs of families or old countries.
+The Government should control drinking shops, public women, gamblers and keepers of gaming houses, pimps,

 Governmental activity.

-The promotion of the material interests of the people is the part of the essential duty of the government.
-It is the task of the government to make the earth habitable and comfortable for men.
-It was an early king who had levelled the surface of the earth, removing the rocks and rocky mountains which lay all around.
-The government should reclaim land for cultivation and fertilise it.
-Agriculture should not be wholly dependent on rain.
-Large tanks and lakes must be excavated all over the kingdom at suitable places.
+Government must ceaselessly foster righteousness and look after the moral welfare of its wards, it is not to aim at uniformity of law and custom.
+The Mahâbhârata expressly forbids the king to exterminate the special customs of families or old countries.1 around.2 The government should reclaim land for cultivation and fertilise it.
+Agriculture should not be wholly on rain.
+Large tanks and lakes must be dependent excavated all over the kingdom at suitable places.
 Agriculturists should not want seed or food.
 Loans of seed grain should be granted to them.
 Measures should be taken against fire, snakes, and other destructive beings.
 Diseases should be provided against.
-The risk from Råksass should be guarded against.
-The development
+The risk from Râksasas should be guarded against.3 The development